devHenzen/PingUI/README.md

 ### Copyright Notice

-This repository is not licensed at all.
 The use of this repository is restricted by the licenses of the following included resources.

 #### Flaticon Icons: